giacovides/giacovides.github.io/_projects/5_project.md

     results obtained.

  - The second task involved colouring B&W images using different models:
-   - A cGAN model was firstly trained and developed to colour the images by predicting the RGP pixel-wise valies of the B&W images
+   - A cGAN model was firstly trained and developed to colour the images by predicting the RGB pixel-wise values of the B&W images
-   - A UNet autoencoder trained with a MAE loss was then implemented to predict directly the RBG image without any GAN based learning strategy.
+   - A UNet autoencoder trained with a MAE loss was then implemented to predict directly the RGB image without any GAN based learning strategy.
    - The quantitative results (MAE, MSE) and qualitative results of the two models were compared to understand the differences between them